smoked haddock recipes

 What’s the best way to cook smoked haddock?

-Poaching smoked haddock in milk is one of the best methods, as it preserves the fish’s moisture and enhances its delicate flavor.
-Baking, grilling, or steaming are also excellent options depending on the recipe.
+One of the best smoked haddock recipes involves poaching in milk, as it preserves the fish’s moisture and enhances its delicate smoky flavor.
+Baking, grilling, and steaming are also excellent options depending on the dish.

 Why cook smoked haddock in milk?